ht0324/ht0324.github.io/_posts/2025-10-25-DeepSeek-OCR.md

 giscus_comments: true
 ---

 Recently I’ve been trying to get along with school and all the coursework and settling into a new environment.
 So I wasn’t putting much effort into reading papers, which I used to enjoy.
-But today was different.
+But this week was different.
 I found a paper that pulled me back in: [DeepSeek OCR](https://arxiv.org/abs/2510.18234).
 It’s a peculiar paper in a good way.
 I like DeepSeek’s papers: they’re thorough and open, they don’t hide things from researchers.

 Depending on your interpretation, its findings are very much aligned with the Bitter Lesson.